awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

 + **The event was throttled\.**

   AWS Chatbot allows for 10 events per second\.
 If more than 10 events per second are received, any event above 10 is throttled\.

+## How can I unsubscribe from AWS Chatbot notifications in a channel or chat room?<a name="unsubscribe-from-chatbot-notifications"></a>

+To unsubscribe a channel or chat room from all AWS Chatbot notifications, remove the respective configuration from the AWS Chatbot console\.
+Otherwise, to identify certain service and notification\-types to unsubscribe from, see [I don't want to receive notifications from certain services anymore\.](#i-dont-want-to-receive-notifications-from-certain-services)

+## I don't want to receive notifications from certain services anymore\.<a name="i-dont-want-to-receive-notifications-from-certain-services"></a>

+If you want to unsubscribe only some notifications from the channel or chatroom, you can remove specific SNS topics from the AWS Chatbot configuration\.
+Alternatively, you can remove the specific SNS topics as the event and alarm notification targets from the respective service configurations\.
+You should also check if you have Amazon EventBridge rules configured for the service event types and remove the specific SNS topics as the rule triggers targets\.

 ## CloudWatch alarm notifications don't show the graphs from the reporting metrics\.<a name="chatbot-notification-troubleshooting-cloudwatch-alarm-notifications-missing-metrics"></a>